heliohackweek/heliohackweek.github.io/pages/schedule.md

 <tr>
 <td>5:00 - 7:00 PM</td>
-<td>Happy Hour Gathering in the Lobby Bar at The Hotel at the University of Maryland</td>
+<td>HW20 Happy Hour Gathering in the Lobby Bar at The Hotel at the University of Maryland</td>
 <td>Everyone</td>
 </tr>